-4.6 The Club's Supporter Liaison Officer is Anthony Emmerson who can be contacted on 0844 499 1234 or email@example.com.
+4.6 The Club's Head of Communications and Supporter Services is Paul Dews who can be contacted on 0844 499 6789

 5 COMMUNITY ACTIVITY

-5.7 The Club actively supports the community based efforts of other key organisations such as the Police, by arranging for players and Club mascot, Roary the Lion, to attend community events.
+5.4 The Club actively supports the local community by arranging for players and Club mascot, Roary the Lion, to attend community events.

-5.8 The Club actively supports anti-racism causes through messages via its Club programme, official website, matchday PA system, concourse TV system and press releases to the local and national media.
-It is further committed towards helping to stamp out racism by supporting other efforts in the community and taking a strong stance towards the use of racist language or behaviour in its stadium.
+5.5 The Club actively supports diversity and inclusion through messages via its Club programme, official website, matchday PA system, concourse TV system and press releases to the local and national media.
+It is further committed towards helping to stamp out hate crime and intolerance by supporting other efforts in the community and taking a strong stance against all forms of abuse and anti-social behaviour at the Riverside Stadium.

 6.1 Replica strips will continue to be changed on a seasonal basis.